A Word from Ashlin

-Meet Ashlin Ivester, VISIONS 2022 alum from the Dominican Republic who is embarking on another VISIONS summer— this time to Peru!
+Meet Ashlin Ivester, VISIONS 2022 alum from the Dominican Republic who is embarking on another VISIONS summer to the DR!
 Ashlin’s Spanish skills will certainly get another boost, but she’s looking forward to so much more, as well!

 Ashlin hails from Bozeman, Montana, and is currently a senior.
 Read on for our interview with this incredible teen, who we are proud to have in our alum circle.